Solar power in the United States: Solar renewable energy certificates

 In recent years, states that have passed Renewable Portfolio Standard (RPS) or Renewable Electricity Standard (RES) laws have relied on the use of solar renewable energy certificates (SRECs) to meet state requirements.
 This is done by adding a specific solar carve-out to the state Renewable Portfolio Standard (RPS).
 The first SREC program was implemented in 2005 by the state of New Jersey and has since expanded to several other states, including Maryland, Delaware, Ohio, Massachusetts, North Carolina and Pennsylvania.

 An SREC program is an alternative to the feed-in tariff model popular in Europe.
 The key difference between the two models is the market-based mechanism that drives the value of the SRECs, and therefore the value of the subsidy for solar.
 In a feed-in tariff model, the government sets the value for the electricity produced by a solar facility.
 If the level is higher, more solar power is built and the program is more costly.
 If the feed-in tariff is set lower, less solar power is built and the program is ineffective.
 The problem with SRECs is a lack of certainty for investors.
 A feed-in tariff provides a known return on investment, while an SREC program provides a possible return on investment.

 Power purchase agreements

-In 2006 investors began offering free solar panel installation in return for a 25-year contract, or power purchase agreement, to purchase electricity at a fixed price, normally set at or below current electric rates.
+In 2006 investors began offering free solar panel installation in return for a 25-year contract, or power purchase agreement, to purchase electricity at a fixed price, normally set at or below existing electric rates.
 By 2009 over 90% of commercial photovoltaics installed in the United States were installed using a power purchase agreement.
 Approximately 90% of the photovoltaics installed in the United States is in states that specifically address power purchase agreements.